photoprism/photoprism-docs/docs/user-guide/backups/external-storage.md

 # Using External Storage

-Due to their performance and because they can lose data over time, we do not recommend using conventional SD cards, USB sticks, or external USB 2 hard disk drives to store your files, except for backups.
+Due to their performance and because they can lose data over time, we do not recommend using conventional SD cards, USB sticks or external USB 2 hard disk drives to store your files, except for backups.

 External [Solid-State Drives (SSD)](../../getting-started/troubleshooting/performance.md#storage) connected via USB 3 are generally reliable and fast enough to keep your *originals*, *database*, and *storage* folders.
 This way you can, for example, do the indexing on one computer, eject the drive, and then connect it to another computer to browse your pictures.